 Confusion around Wear OS 3.0

-There is lots of confusion as to which devices will be able to run Wear OS 3.0.
-Google and the individual manufacturers are slowly making the situation clearer.
+There was a bit of confusion last year as to which devices will be able to run Wear OS 3.0.
+As the months have passed since the original announcement, Google and the individual manufacturers have made the situation clearer.

 “We are working with Google on bringing Wear OS 3.0 to Snapdragon Wear 4100+ and 4100 platforms.
 Snapdragon Wear 3100, 4100+, and 4100 are capable of supporting Wear OS 3.0, but we are not discussing any specifics at this time.”

 The nuance in the wording was interesting.
 The statement said the duo is “working” on bringing the operating system to 4100 platforms.
 But it only added that 3100s are “capable of supporting” it.